 Previously I have supervised students building innovative science projects including:-

 We could be riding a wave here.
 Britain has 'punched above its weight' in the world of computing and computer games design with a generation of computer programmers bought up on BBC and Sinclair machines.
 These are now approaching retirement with a lack of newer recruits to replace them.
 Yet there is demand from industry, higher education and students themselves for technical programming skills.

 With suitably skilled staff these are cheap to deliver, very attractive in terms of recruitment and offer the possibility of excellent publicity to keep management happy.
 Most schools are awash with powerful PCs used for little more than web browsing and 'office' activities.
 These can be used to teach programming via developing games or numerical/physical simulations at no additional material cost using open-source software.

 The more I think on this the more interesting it looks.
 I have over 10 years experience teaching students to build models of physical scenarios such as statistical thermodynamics, n-body gravitation systems and so on.
-I presently teach computing to science and maths students as a non-examined course (club) and have had strong feedback from universities on this.
+For over a decade I taught computing to science and maths students as a non-examined course (club) and many reported strong positive feedback from universities from this.

 I have been involved in using a HiSPARC detector in two 6th form colleges.
 This is a now rather 'closed' project it being difficult to see how to radically develop it in it present setting.
 I am therefore especially interested in setting up a project to design, develop and build a series of budget cosmic ray detectors in 11-18 schools / 6th forms.
 In time these could be linked into the international HiSPARC cosmic ray detector grid project.
 This could be a significant 'flagship' project for a school/college or consortium if they are prepared to invest some money and a lot of time, enthusiasm and goodwill.